 The Transportation Industry Is a Major Part of the U.S. Economy

-The trucking industry, in fact, not only transports many more kinds of cargo than most people realize, it also involves a wide wide variety of careers which extend beyond the driver behind the wheel.
-In fact, when the trucking companies, warehouses, and private sector American support businesses are combined, they employ an estimated 8.9 million people employed in trucking-related jobs.
+The trucking industry, in fact, not only transports many more kinds of cargo than most people realize, but it also involves a wide wide variety of careers that extend beyond the driver behind the wheel.
+In fact, when the trucking companies, warehouses, and private-sector American support businesses are combined, they employ an estimated 8.9 million people employed in trucking-related jobs.
 Interestingly enough, only 3.5 million are actual truck drivers. the other people cover a variety of careers from transportation brokers to emissions control specialists to the truck owners and operators themselves.

 The truck driving industry is responsible for the delivery of nearly 70% of all freight transported yearly in America.
 This accounts for $671 billion of the manufactured and retail goods in America alone, a number the U.S. economy depends upon.